Ohio Chapter Palatines to America German Genealogy Society

 Ohio Chapter MEMBERS ONLY

 A NEW membership benefit is available only to members who join or renew their membership in the Ohio Chapter of Palatines to America for 2023-2025.
-Send a digital summary of your German Genealogy research to ckfsmail@gmail.com and you will receive a FREE listing of areas where you may have missed opportunities to find additional information on your family in Germany and North America.
+Send a digital summary of your German Genealogy research to ckfsmail@gmail.com.
+A review of your research will be made and you will receive a FREE listing of areas where you may have missed opportunities to find additional information on your family in Germany and North America.
 We are not offering to do your research but will be giving you hints on where you might find new information yourself.
 If you have just renewed or are a new member, please send proof of membership.
 I do not receive new members and renewals in real-time.

 Ohio PALAM Board